M4MD24/SQL-Database-Level-1-Part-of-Concepts-and-Practices-by-Programming-Advices/README.md

     2. What is NULL?
     3. Primary Key vs Foreign Key / Referential Integrity
     4. What is Redundancy? and why it's a problem?
+    5. What is Data Integrity? and Why it's Important and Critical?